• Skip to primary navigation

 • Mexican beer – The specific flavor profile of Mexican beer pairs beautifully with all of the other ingredients in this smoked carnitas recipe.

 • Olive oil – You’ll use olive oil to baste the pork.
 Feel free to swap it out for avocado oil, melted butter, or vegetable oil.
+You can even use lard for this step!

-• Garlic cloves – Mince fresh garlic cloves for the best flavor!
+• Garlic cloves – Mince fresh garlic cloves for the best flavor.

 • Yellow onion – The mild flavor of a yellow onion will work best in these yummy pork carnitas.

 • Fresh lime juice – I recommend squeezing fresh lime juice and not using the stuff from the bottle.
-Fresh juice just tastes better!
+Fresh juice just tastes better.

-• Fresh orange juice – I recommend the same thing about orange juice!
+• Fresh orange juice – I recommend the same thing about orange juice.
 Grab a few oranges and get fresh juice for the best flavor.

 Brushing Olive Oil on Pork for Smoked Pork Carnitas Recipe